How brokers can optimally plot against traders: Online trades

 \section{Online trades}

-In this section, all trades are deterministic.
-We now allow the trader to interrupt the broker's price manipulation at any time in order to add a trade.
-Under this model, it is not hard to devise examples in which the previous algorithms may fail, i.e. make the broker lose money.
-Here we are only concerned with who makes profit - not necessarily the optimality.
-The question is: given his new power, can the trader make money?
-There is an ``obvious'' answer: if there was a strategy for the trader that guarantees profit even against prices conspiring against him, someone would have figured it out by now.
+We now allow the trader to interrupt the broker's price manipulation at any time by adding a new trade or closing an open trade.
+One may ask whether, given this new power, the trader can make money.
+It does appear that a small proportion of real-life traders makes profit, so perhaps the broker can be beaten.
+On the other hand, if there was a strategy for the trader that guarantees profit even against conspiratorial prices, someone would have figured it out by now.
 But surprisingly, there doesn't seem to be a clear answer in the literature.
-One impossibility result is given by the \emph{efficient market hypothesis} (EMH)~\cite{malkiel1970efficient}, which essentially states that if prices perfectly reflect their environment, then no strategy can win \emph{consistently}, i.e. against every price movement.
-In the same vein, assuming the price is a random walk, the best trader strategy has expected profit $0$, so there exists a price movement with no win for the trader.
-Thus all the broker has to do is ``mimic'' a worst-case EMH-driven price, or random walk.
-How to do this is not clear though.
-Moreover, if the trader is allowed to open an infinity of trades, it can be shown that a Martingale betting system has expected profit strictly above $0$ against a random walk.
-Here we make no assumption on the finiteness of the trades (though the trader loses in an infinite game) and provide an explicit strategy for the broker.
+One impossibility result is given by the \emph{efficient market hypothesis} (EMH)~\cite{fama1970efficient}, which, roughly speaking, states that if prices perfectly reflect their environment, then no strategy can win \emph{consistently}, i.e. against every price movement (note that the author is far from being an economist and that the actual theory is much deeper).
+In the same vein, assuming the price is a random walk, the best trader strategy has expected profit $0$, so there exists a price movement with no win for the trader (unless the trader has infinite funds, in which case a Martingale betting system can be used for profit).
+Thus the broker can ``mimic'' a worst-case EMH-driven price or a random walk to guarantee that, on expectation, traders make no money.
+The broker can still lose money if unlucky, raising the question of whether there is a strategy for the broker that guarantees profitability. \ml{To our knowledge, none of aforementioned frameworks is applicable to our model.}